imprld01/KiNet-BW-NOL-NCTU/README.md

 ﻿# KiNet Web Page

 This is the landing page for my Master Thesis at NCTU.
-Very welcome to know more about my work!😆
+Very welcome to know more about this work!

 # License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)